Spider-tailed horned viper

 The spider-tailed horned viper (Pseudocerastes urarachnoides) is a species of viper, a venomous snake, in the family Viperidae and genus Pseudocerastes.
 The genus is commonly known as "false-horned vipers".
 The species is endemic to western Iran and over the border region with Iraq.

-It was originally described by scientists as Pseudocerastes persicus, attributing the tail to either a parasite, deformity, or tumors.
-Another specimen was found in 2003.
-P. urarachnoides was officially described in 2006.
-The head looks very similar to that of other Pseudocerastes species in the region, but the spider-tailed horned viper has a unique tail with a bulb-like end that is bordered by long drooping scales that give it the appearance of a spider.
+P. urarachnoides appears very similar to other Pseudocerastes species in the region, especially around the head, but the spider-tailed horned viper has a unique tail with a bulb-like end that is bordered by long drooping scales that give it the appearance of a spider, which is used in aggressive mimicry.
+A specimen was collected in 1968 and identified as Pseudocerastes persicus, with the unusual tip of the tail being attributed to a parasite, deformity, or tumors.
+Another specimen was found in 2003, and the species was described in 2006.
 The tail tip is waved around and used to lure insectivorous birds to within striking range.

-Etymology
+Nomenclature

-The specific name, urarachnoides, is derived from Ancient Greek (οὐρά + αράχνη + οειδής), and refers to this snake's spider-like tail-tip, as does the common name, spider-tailed horned viper.
+The specific name, urarachnoides, is derived from Ancient Greek (οὐρά + αράχνη + οειδής), and refers to this snake's spider-like tail-tip, as does the common name.

-Systematics
+Taxonomy

 Molecular studies based on cytochrome b show it to be closer to the Persian horned viper (Pseudocerastes persicus) than to Field's horned viper (Pseudocerastes fieldi).